 - a.
 "A" Course Distribution Requirement: Three courses in General Psychology. - i.
-CMHSAC students must take Introduction to Cognitive Neuroscience as one of the three required "A" courses.
+CMHSAC students must take Introduction to Cognitive Neuroscience as one of the three required "A" courses. - ii.
+Students may choose two more "A" level courses from the following options: Language and Thought; Vision and Perception; Introduction to Cognitive Psychology.

-- ii.
-Students who intend to apply to the doctoral program may consider including History & Systems as an "A" course selection.
-(9 credits) - b.
+- b.
 "B" Course Distribution Requirement: Adult Psychopathology and two other "B" courses in the area of either social, developmental or personality. - i.
-Students who intend to apply to the doctoral program may consider including Assessment of Individual Differences as a "B" course selection. - ii.
-Students also on the clinical track may use Psychopathology III as their social "B" level courses (9 credits).

-Required Substance Abuse - Relevant Courses:

-- a.
-Psychopathology III: Bio-social and Cognitive Theories of Addiction.
+Students intending to apply to the doctoral program may consider including Assessment of Individual Differences as a "B" course selection. - ii.
+Students also on the clinical track may use Psychopathology III as their social "B" level courses (9 credits). - B) Required Substance Abuse Relevant Courses: - a.
+Psychopathology III: Biosocial and Cognitive Theories of Addiction.
 This course may be used to fulfill the social "B" level course (3 credits) - b.
 Introduction to Substance Abuse Counseling (3 credits) - c.
 Advanced Issues in Substance Abuse Counseling (3 credits) - d.
-MHSAC Equivalency Externship- GEQV 6410 (0 credits): For students enrolled in optional externship placements, it is required that they attend supervision with Dr. Talley.

-C) Required Courses for Students Intending to Apply to Doctoral Program:

-- a.
-Assessment of Individual Differences (3 credits), if not taken as one of the "B" course distribution requirements - b.
-History & Systems (3 credits), if not taken as one of the "A" course distribution requirements - c.
-One M.A. level Research Methods course (3 credits) - d.
-Introduction to Statistics & Research Design (3 credits)

-D) Effective Spring 2011, students who wish to satisfy the academic eligibility criteria for the CASAC trainee certificate and the CASAC exam will have to take the following additional courses:
+MHSAC Equivalency Externship- GEQV 6410(0 credits).
+For students enrolled in optional externship placements, it is required that they attend supervision with Dr. Talley. - C) Required Courses for Students Intending to Apply to Doctoral Program: - a.
+Assessment of Individual Differences ( $\bar{3}$ credits), if not taken as one of the "B" course distribution requirements - b.
+Introduction to Statistics & Research Design (3 credits) - D) Effective Spring 2011, students who wish to satisfy the academic eligibility criteria for the CASAC trainee certificate and the CASAC exam will have to take the following additional courses: - a.

-- a.
 Professional and Ethical Issues (1 credits) - i.
 This "E" course also satisfies the professional issues course requirement for PhD students in the clinical program. - b.
 One free, 2-hour online training on Child Abuse Reporting provided by the New York State Office for Children and Family Services (OCFS).
 This training is completed during the Advanced Issues in Substance Abuse Counseling course and is offered through the following website: nysmandatedreporter.org

-CASAC-Relevant Courses Taken Elsewhere: Students are free to supplement the CASAC-relevant courses of the CMHSAC program with CASAC-relevant courses offered at other institutions.
+CASAC-Relevant Courses Taken Elsewhere: Students are free to supplement the CASACrelevant courses of the CMHSAC program with CASAC-relevant courses offered at other institutions.
 Although courses from other institutions cannot be used to fulfill the requirements for the CMHSAC degree, they can be used in conjunction with any of the CASAC-relevant courses taken in the CMHSAC program to satisfy the CASAC Trainee certificate eligibility requirements.

-Since OASAS has strict guidelines regarding the content distribution of the CASAC curriculum, students who are considering the possibility of taking CASAC courses at another institution should consult with the student coordinator or a member of the CMHSAC faculty prior to doing so.
+Since OASAS has strict guidelines regarding the content distribution of the CASAC curriculum, students who are considering the possibility of taking CASAC courses at another institution should consult with OASAS directly prior to doing so.

 Eligibility for admission to the Doctoral Program: Electing to pursue a CMHSAC degree does not in any way preclude a student from applying for admission to the Doctoral Program.
 CMHSAC students who wish to apply to the doctoral program are subject to the same admissions requirements that apply to those enrolled in the general MA.
-These requirements include: a satisfactory grade-point average; passing the comprehensive exam; successfully passing both a MA-level research methods course and the Assessment of Individual Differences course; and completing the elementary statistics requirement.
+These requirements include: a satisfactory grade-point average; successfully passing the Assessment of Individual Differences course; and completing the elementary statistics requirement.

-However, please consider the following caveats:
+However, please consider the following caveats [see next page]: